 Avoiding Yarn Shortages and Excess

 Ever run out of yarn halfway through a project?
 Or, on the flip side, have a ton left over that you'll probably never use?
 A gauge swatch can help prevent both of those scenarios.
 By knowing your gauge, you can more accurately estimate how much yarn you'll need.
-This is especially important with hand-dyed yarns, which can be pricey.
-Knowing your gauge helps you plan better and avoid yarn label surprises.
+This is especially important with hand-dyed yarns, which represent a real investment in your craft.
+Knowing your gauge helps you plan better and buy the right quantity from the start.

 Navigating Yarn Substitutions

-Sometimes, the yarn called for in a pattern is discontinued or just not available in the color you want.
+Sometimes, the yarn called for in a pattern isn't available in the color you want, or you've fallen in love with a different yarn entirely.
 That's where yarn substitutions come in.
-But before you swap out that fingering weight yarn for something else, make a gauge swatch!
-Different yarns, even if they're the same weight, can knit up at different gauges.
-A swatch will tell you if your substitution is going to work, or if you need to adjust your needle size or even rethink your yarn choice altogether.
+But before you swap out that fingering weight sock yarn for something else, make a gauge swatch!
+Different yarns, even if they're the same weight, can knit up at different gauges depending on fiber content, twist, and how the yarn was spun.
+A swatch will tell you if your substitution is going to work, or if you need to adjust your needle size.

 I used to think swatching was a waste of time, but I learned the hard way.
 I once made a beautiful shawl that ended up being way too small because I didn't swatch.
 Now, I swatch religiously, and my projects always turn out much better.
 It's a lesson I won't soon forget!